luogeger/learn/jobs.md

 It was pretty scary at the time but looking back it was one of the best decisions I ever made.

 The minute I dropped out.
-I could stop taking the required classes that didn¡®t interest me.
+I could stop taking the required classes that didn't interest me.

 And begin dropping in on the ones that looked far more interesting.

-It wasn¡®t all romantic I didn¡®t have a dorm room.
+It wasn't all romantic I didn't have a dorm room.

-So I slept on the floor in friends¡®rooms.
+So I slept on the floor in friends'rooms.

 I returned coke bottles for the 5 cent deposits to buy food with and I would walk the 7 miles across town every Sunday night.